Hey everybody, and welcome to PT Pioneer.

 Both IAFS and IFBB are endorsed and approved by the IFBB, which, while it isn’t a traditional accrediting commission, is very relevant when specifically dealing with bodybuilding.

-ASFA is a non-accredited institute, and this is largely because they stand as a continuing education platform and not as a foundational entry into health and fitness.
+ASFA is a non-accredited institute, largely because it is a continuing education platform and not a foundational entry into health and fitness.

-Accreditation and reputable approval are important in allowing you to know that the certification you are taking meets all the recommendations and allows you to avoid illegitimate cash grabs and scams.
+Accreditation and reputable approval are important in knowing that your certification meets all the recommendations and allows you to avoid illegitimate cash grabs and scams.

 Study Materials Rating

-In step 4 of my keys to being a successful bodybuilding instructor, I spoke about acing your exam through the correct use of good study materials.
+In step 4 of my keys to being a successful bodybuilding instructor, I spoke about acing your exam using good study materials.

 And how good those materials are is of major importance.

-When it comes to study materials, I generally lookout for the following:
+When it comes to studying materials, I generally lookout for the following:

 - Course textbook